-The Development and Experience (DAX) Center is comprised of three research labs within the Department of Psychology at Franklin & Marshall College.
+The Development and Experience (DAX) Center is comprised of two research labs within the Department of Psychology at Franklin & Marshall College.
 We conduct and publish cutting edge research designed to shed light on the development of morals, memory, and problem solving.
 The DAX Center is always eager to welcome new infants and children as participants in our quick and fun studies.
 Sign up here.

 Lauren Howard, Ph.D.

 Professor Howard, director of the Early Social Cognition Lab, received her Ph.D. in Psychology from the University of Chicago.
 Her research explores how children learn in various social contexts.
 Specifically, she examines how other people help to improve infant's and young children's memory for events.
 This main focus has been expanded to include why children preferentially learn from certain peoople over others, and whether these social abilities also appear in non-human primates.
 Professor Howard teaches courses related to cognition and development at Franklin & Marshall College.

 Professor Casler, who joined the faculty at F&M in 2005, directed the Child Development Lab.
 She earned her Ph.D. in Psychology at Boston University and, prior to that, studied psychology and English as an undergraduate at Eastern Nazarene College.
 She teaches classes at F&M relating to development, childhood, and general psychology.
 Her research focuses on young children's thinking and problem solving with current projects exploring children's understanding and use of simple tools.
 Outside of the classroom and lab, you'll find Dr. Casler enjoying time with her husband and two sons.